Under-25s' MoneySaving Tips

 - You don't need to know how much your bill will be.
-Even if you haven't a clue what you'll be paying, you can still enter your house size on some comparison sites and they'll estimate for you.
+Even if you haven't a clue what you'll be paying, you can still enter your house or flat size on some comparison sites and they'll estimate for you.

 - Watch out for exit fees.
-If you're on a longer contract or thinking of signing up to one, be aware that suppliers can charge exit fees if you leave before your the end of contract, typically £30 per fuel.
+If you're on a longer contract or thinking of signing up to one, be aware that suppliers can charge exit fees if you leave before the end of your contract, typically £30 per fuel.
 So always check and factor this in.

 - On a prepay meter?
 You'll know if you've got one – you'll always need spare change lying around to heat the place, and you definitely haven't got the cheapest deal.
 To save, first try switching to a 'credit meter'.
 If you can't, do a comparison to find the cheapest prepay provider and you could save £100s.
 See the Prepaid Gas & Elec guide.

 - Should you leave the heating on all day?
 For the answer to this and other conundrums, see our Energy Mythbuster guide.

 Plus, while we're talking utilities, check if you can save £100s with a water meter.

 Yes, you heard us right: banks are willing to bribe you with cold hard cash to win your custom.

 You often need to meet some conditions, such as using their switching service and having a number of direct debits, but there's a seven-day switch guarantee meaning it should be easy and hassle-free.
 All payments going in, such as your wages, and any going out, such as your mobile phone bill, will be moved to your new account.